-The mobile computer lab laptops will come loaded with the standard IT computer classroom software loads for Windows and CSS Linux workstations as well as any software installed by the CSS liaison in support of CSS classes (Note--does not currently include audio/video editing software).
+The mobile computer lab laptops will come loaded with the standard IT computer classroom software loads for Windows as well as any software installed by the CSS liaison in support of CSS classes (Note--does not currently include audio/video editing software).

 Users should always store data using appropriate online services or external media (such as a flash drive or external hard drive) as the data on the mobile lab laptop hard drives will often be erased between uses.

 Scheduling the Mobile Computing Cart

 First, be sure to have the classroom/space reserved through the office of the registrar.
 You can contact the office of the registrar in Husky Hall Room 1130 via email or phone (425-352-5240).

 Once you have secured a space/classroom, you can reserve the Mobile Computer Lab by completing the online Classroom Services Request Form (for classes) or the Event Services Request Form (for events).